FancyPixel/fancypixel.github.io/source/_posts/2015-11-24-moving-to-watchos-2.markdown

 }
 ~~~

+{% img center /images/posts/2015-11-24/thereitis.gif 400 'Jeff' %}

-And there it is.
-You can head to the [GitHub repo](https://github.com/FancyPixel/gulps) of Gulps and compile it, or even better download it from the store (once the build passes review), and you'll notice that the WatchOS app is a lot snappier, and the communication times between the two devices is pretty fast.
-I'm pretty happy with it, but it required a good dose of patience.
-It might not seem now, but the `WatchConnectivity` framework has some pitfalls, it works great when you are learning it with a smaple app, but once you factor in an app just a little bit more complex, you're in for a treat.
+You can head to the [GitHub repo](https://github.com/FancyPixel/gulps) of Gulps and compile it, or even better download it from the store (once the build passes review), and you'll notice that the WatchOS app is a lot snappier, and the communication time between the two devices is pretty fast.

+I'm pretty happy with it, but it required a good dose of patience. `WatchConnectivity` works great when you are learning it with a simple demo app, but once you factor in an app just a little bit more complex, you're in for a treat.
+In the end it all boils down to figuring out what _needs_ to be transfered and _when_.
 It doesn't help that getting the app compiled on a real device requires quite a lot time.
-You'll be seeing the loading spinner A LOT, soldier on.
+You'll be seeing the [loading spinner](https://twitter.com/theandreamazz/status/658968255349063682) A LOT, soldier on.
 With that being said, in the end the app runs way smoother, so it's all worth it.

 ##References

 You can read more on the WatchConnectivity framework in [this article](http://natashatherobot.com/watchconnectivity-say-hello-to-wcsession/) by Natasha Murashev (who was kind enough to contribute in the past to this project), [this one](http://www.kristinathai.com/watchos-2-how-to-communicate-between-devices-using-watch-connectivity/) by Kristina Thai or [Raywenderlich's one](http://www.raywenderlich.com/117329/watchos-2-tutorial-part-4-watch-connectivity) written by Mic Pringle.
 Also Raywenderlich's [“watchOS 2 by Tutorials”](http://www.raywenderlich.com/store/watchos-2-by-tutorials) was of great help, consider picking it up if you want to delve deeper into WatchOS development.

 Until next time,